-The main success factor of a software solution for people with dyslexia and/or dysgraphia is to increase the user’s reading and writing productivity, and to make the user independent.
+The main success factor of dyslexia apps for people with dyslexia and/or dysgraphia is to increase the user’s reading and writing productivity, and to make the user independent.
 This means that the user can read text and respond to it independently without needing to ask another person to review the text.

-The requirements of a software solution targeting reading and writing problems must offer the user a set of assistive services.
+The requirements of dyslexia apps targeting reading and writing problems must offer the user a set of assistive services.
 Such a solution should enable the user and address his/her weaknesses.
 For example,

 - A user that has spelling, grammar, punctuation problems needs to be offered the right corrections.

 - A user that has a reading problem needs the text being read to him in a way that he understands.